 Set Up a LoadView Load Test with Jenkins

-3. In LoadView, create an Integration Web API.
+3. For this case, we will create a load testing task for load testing an API.
+In LoadView, create an Integration Web API.

 4. Go to Jenkins and configure the LoadView Plugin.